MSSP Final Rule to Address Anomalous Catheter Billing in 2023

 CMS reports a 163% increase in A4352 and a 5000% increase in billing for A4353 from 2022 to 2023.

-What calculations would be affected by the exclusions?
+What calculations will be affected by the exclusions?

-CMS is proposing to exclude costs from these codes from all CY2023 calculations, including:
+CMS will exclude costs from these codes from all CY2023 calculations, including:

 • ACO performance year expenditures